Skip to content

 The “local” qualifier is intentional: distributed deadlock detection is out of scope for the per-node manager.
 Timeout-based deadlock breaking is the fallback when graph maintenance lags.

-Figure 5 — Wait-For Graph cycle detection
+Figure 10 — Wait-For Graph cycle detection (concrete)

-Figure 5 — Wait-For Graph cycle detection step by step.
+Figure 10 — Wait-For Graph cycle detection step by step.
 Three transactions (3, 6, 7) and four edges form the WFG; the algorithm performs a DFS marking each LK_WFG_NODE.current and .ancestor, and detects a cycle when a follow-up walk returns to a node whose ancestor == -2 (start sentinel).
 The exact field semantics shown on the right are the same first_edge, current, ancestor, to_tran_index, edge_seq_num, holder_flag, next fields walked by lock_detect_local_deadlock.
 (Source: deck slide 160.)

 • lock_initialize (in src/transaction/lock_manager.c) allocates the hash table, per-tran tables, free entry list, and the deadlock-detection state.